NordicESMhub/GEO4962/_episodes/04-analyse-simple_case.md

 <img src="../fig/visualization.png">

-You will be using both cruncher (cruncher.norstore.uio.no) and viz2 (viz2.norstore.uio.no) to post-process your data (cruncher) and visualize your data (viz2).
+You will be using both NIRD (login.nird.sigma2.no) and associated jupyterhub to post-process your data (NIRD) and visualize your data (jupyterhub).

 *   [Visualize your model outputs with psyplot](#psyplot)
 *   [Post-processing workflow: example with the control experiment](#workflow)